anoma/juvix-mkdocs/src/fixtures/isabelle.juvix.md

 ---
-isabelle:
+preprocess:
-  generate: true
+  isabelle: true
-  include_at_bottom: true
+  isabelle_at_bottom: true
 ---

 # Juvix can be used to generate Isabelle theories